jtorral/patroniTraining/README.md

 - **-m** sets up Postgres to use password_encryption of md5
 - **-n 5** creates a total of 5 containers
-- **-c pgha** the name each container will be given with a unique identifier behind it. ( ie. pgha1, pgha2 ) **- w pghanet** will create a dedicated docker network called pghanet for our containers to run under
+- **-c pgha** the name each container will be given with a unique identifier behind it. ( ie. pgha1, pgha2 )
+- **- w pghanet** will create a dedicated docker network called pghanet for our containers to run under
 - **-s 192.168.50** will assign that subnet to the custom network pghanet
 - **-i rocky-pg17-bundle** is the image to use for creating the container

-Lastly, it will have generated the file **DockerRunThis.pgha** which is how we will manage our deploy.
+The above command will have generated the file **DockerRunThis.pgha** which is how we will manage our deploy.

 ## Important Note on IP Address Management with genDeploy